-Professor of the practice in the Pratt School of Engineering, Tantum is leading development of a creative new course designed to give every engineering undergraduate a foundation in the fast-growing field of data science.
+As the Bell-Rhodes Associate Professor of the Practice in the Pratt School of Engineering, Tantum is leading development of a creative new course designed to give every engineering undergraduate a foundation in the fast-growing field of data science.
 Piloting this fall, “Introduction to Data & Decision Sciences” will soon be a sophomore-year staple.

 It’s part of a triad of new or revised courses set to debut over the next year that will transform the Duke Engineering undergraduate experience.
 Also including a first-year, team-based engineering design course and an applied computing course, the requirements will create “a signature undergraduate curriculum that gives all students project- and problem-based engineering experiences early in their studies,” according to Dean Ravi Bellamkonda.

 With a focus on team-based, authentic problem-solving, the new data course builds on a highly successful summer program called “Data+.”
 The award-winning program led by the Information Initiative at Duke (iiD) brings small groups of undergraduates, graduate students and faculty together to design data-driven solutions to interdisciplinary challenges, most provided by external clients.
 (Read more about Duke Engineering students' experience in Data+)

 The approach has proven enormously popular, and may even aid recruitment and retention of students underrepresented in the field, according to iiD director Robert Calderbank.
 “Data+ had over 300 applications for 70 spots in 2016—over half from women,” he says.
 “In a world where women are still pursuing STEM majors at lower rates than men, that is encouraging.”